-For providers, it was an occasion to celebrate recent achievements, learn from their peers, get a glimpse into the future of the regulatory landscape, and browse the vast exhibit hall in an attempt to equip themselves to make more informed decisions about any big-ticket acquisitions on the horizon.
+For providers, it was an occasion to celebrate recent achievements, learn from their peers, get a glimpse into the future of the regulatory landscape, and browse the vast exhibit hall in an attempt to make more informed decisions about any big-ticket acquisitions on the horizon.

-For vendors, it was a valuable opportunity to connect with new potential customers in an informal way, connecting a friendly face and a handshake to their latest and greatest product offerings.
+For vendors, it was a valuable opportunity to chat with new potential customers in an informal way, connecting a friendly face and a handshake to their latest and greatest product offerings.